SalomePlatform/adao/doc/en/reference.rst

   Alpha, Beta, Kappa, Reconditioner
     These keys are internal scaling parameters.
 "Alpha" requires a value between 1.e-4 and 1.
-"Beta" has an optimal value of 2 for gaussian *a priori* distribution.
+"Beta" has an optimal value of 2 for Gaussian *a priori* distribution.
 "Kappa" requires an integer value, and the right default is obtained by setting it to 0.
 "Reconditioner" requires a value between 1.e-3 and 10, it defaults to 1.

   StoreInternalVariables
-    This boolean key allows to store default internal variables, mainly the current state during iterative optimization process.
+    This Boolean key allows to store default internal variables, mainly the current state during iterative optimization process.
 Be careful, this can be a numerically costly choice in certain calculation cases.
 The default is "False".